 Significance of Core Banking Today

 Core banking platforms are critical systems that process virtually every banking activity within a financial institution.
 Core banking software (CBS) typically houses payments, transactions, account information, deposits, loans, and other financial records, while also interfacing with internal operational platforms, like general ledger systems and reporting tools.
-Historically, financial institutions have housed their core banking systems in data centers managed by an IT team onsite.
+Historically, financial institutions have housed their core banking systems in data centers managed by an IT team on site.
 However, FIs are progressively turning toward cloud-based CBS platforms to better support digital and global banking initiatives.
-This article explores the market growth of cloud-based core banking software, the advantages of these systems, and how issuers can leverage cloud core banking systems to improve their fraud and dispute management process.
+This article explores the market growth of cloud-based core banking software, its advantages, and how issuers can leverage cloud core banking systems to improve their fraud and dispute management process.

 The Growth of Cloud-Based Core Banking